DigitaleDeltaOrg/dd-eco-api-specs/README.md

 ## Getting Started

 The specification is written in [RAML 1.0](https://raml.org), a 'language' to define [REST](https://nl.wikipedia.org/wiki/Representational_state_transfer) (REpresentational State Transfer) service.
-It is a specification, that means, there is no full implementation of this specification available in this repository.
+It is a specification.
+This means that there is no full implementation of this specification available in this repository.
 There are, however, [result samples](https://github.com/DigitaleDeltaOrg/dd-eco-api-specs/tree/master/AquaDesk%20Examples) and a .NET sample implementation of the [Filter Syntax](https://github.com/DigitaleDeltaOrg/dd-eco-api-specs/wiki/Implementation-Topics).

 To read the RAML specification, some [tools](https://github.com/DigitaleDeltaOrg/dd-eco-api-specs/wiki/Tools) are recommended.
 Some tools are also capable of generating documentation, or code skeletons for both consumers and implementers.